formidablejs/bugsnag-plugin/README.md

 		}
 ```

-And finally set your api key under the `.env` file:
+And finally set your api key in the `.env` file:

 ```env
 BUGSNAG_API_KEY=<your-api-key>